ShruthiRajendraShetti/Data-Mining/README.md

 # CRISP-DM

-Business Understanding Phase for Tweet Sentiment Analysis
+# A. Business Understanding Phase for Tweet Sentiment Analysis

 1. Project Objective
 The goal of this project is to classify tweets by their sentiment, identifying each tweet as either positive, negative, or neutral.